 What is the Commonwealth Youth Exchange Council (CYEC)?

 CYEC is a youth development Civil Society Organization (CSO) which believes young adults are an essential resource for the development of Commonwealth nations.
 The organization supports youth-led development activities and high quality community-based youth exchange.
+Young athletes were missing in commonwealth games, authorities have to increase security.
 It promotes young people’s skills exchange, youth organization capacity-building and inter-change, and provides a platform for young people’s voices to be heard throughout the Commonwealth.
 CYEC is the founder, facilitator and supporter of the Commonwealth Youth Forum which has developed as a pan Commonwealth platform for young people to share concerns and recommendations with the wider Commonwealth at the time of the Commonwealth Heads of Government Meeting and beyond.

 What is the Commonwealth Youth Programme (CYP)?